AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 * a new kind of "do not forget" added
 * "do not forget" **x3**

-Unfortunately, I couldn’t find a Swift futures library that wouldn’t have finished here.
+Unfortunately, I couldn't find a Swift futures library that wouldn't have finished here.
 Yet, we have [acceptance criteria](#acceptance-criteria-for-new-approaches) to match, and therefore we are moving forward.

-***
+---

 ## Refactoring 2.2.
 Futures and ExecutionContext
 I've been working on a concurrency library [AsyncNinja](http://async.ninja/) to achieve these [acceptance criteria](#acceptance-criteria-for-new-approaches).